element-hq/element-web/docs/jitsi.md

 ## Configuring Element to use your self-hosted Jitsi server

+You can host your own Jitsi server to use with Element.
+It's usually advisable to use a recent version of Jitsi.
+In particular, versions older than around 6826 will cause problems with Element 1.9.10 or newer.

 Element will use the Jitsi server that is embedded in the widget, even if it is not the one you configured.
 This is because conference calls must be held on a single Jitsi server and cannot be split over multiple servers.